hashnfv/hashnfv-multisite/docs/release/installation/multisite.kingbird.installation.rst

 port for the service is 8118, you can leave it as the default if no port conflict happened.

+Please replace the address of Kingbird service "127.0.0.1" which is mentioned below to the address you get from OpenStack Kingbird endpoint.

 To make the Kingbird work normally, you have to edit these configuration items.
 The [cache] section is used by kingbird engine to access the quota information of Nova, Cinder, Neutron in each region, replace the